tinkeractive/servotron/README.md

 ## How
   * SQL.
   * Prepared statements provide authorization and API endpoints.
+PostgreSQL's row level security is also available.
   * Authorization queries must return a boolean value indicating whether the request is authorized for the user.
   * API queries return JSON (via PostgreSQL's JSON functions).
-  * User info (from cookies) is always the first argument to all prepared statements.
+  * User info is set on a per-request basis.
   * For GET and DELETE requests, arguments parsed from the route and query string are passed in the order they appear in the route specification.
-  * For POST and PUT requests, the request body JSON is the second argument (user info is always the first argument).
+  * For POST and PUT requests, the request body JSON is the first argument.
 The JSON string can be transformed into a record or recordset (for bulk inserts) via PostgreSQL's JSON functions.
 The data returned from the INSERT and UPDATE queries should contain the fields required of the associated SELECT for the resource.
   * Service routes are proxied to associated service URLs.

 ## Diagram